 - Traumatic purpura in the setting of antiplatelet medications or anticoagulation (Bateman purpura)

 - Arthropod bites

 - Cocaine levamisole toxicity

-- Thromboangiitis obliterans – Smokers <45 years of age with distal extremity ischemia (fingers and toes).
+- Thromboangiitis obliterans – Smokers younger than 45 with distal extremity ischemia (fingers and toes).

 - Early disseminated intravascular coagulation

 - Pre-ulcerative pyoderma gangrenosum – May begin as violaceous, pustular purpura on the lower extremities, and secondary vasculitis may be seen on histopathology.